zolomohan/hashnode-blog/ckzdxxnvw00ghuis15v9lefma.md

-## React Native Firebase Email Password Authentication
+## Email Password Authentication using Firebase in React Native

 In this tutorial, we will learn how to authenticate users with their email and password using Firebase's authentication module in a Non-Expo React Native application.